On graphs embeddable in a layer of a hypercube and their extremal numbers: Conclusions

-We made a modest progress towards determining the extremal number of $C_{10}$ in $Q_n$, the remaining case for cycles in a hypercube for which it is not known whether the Tur\'an density is zero or not.
-We proved that $C_{10}$ definitely differs from known cycles of zero Tur\'an denisty in its extremal function, i.e., $\ex(Q_n, C_{10}) = \Omega (n2^n/ \log^b n)$, $b>0$, whereas for any other cycle $C$ of zero Tur\'an density $\ex(Q_n, C) = O(n^a2^n)$, for some $a<1$.\\
+We made modest progress towards determining the extremal number of $C_{10}$ in $Q_n$, the remaining case for cycles in a hypercube for which it is not known whether the Tur\'an density is zero or not.
+We proved that $C_{10}$ definitely behaves differently from known cycles of zero Tur\'an density in its extremal function, i.e., $\ex(Q_n, C_{10}) = \Omega (n2^n/ \log^b n)$, $b>0$, whereas for any other cycle $C$ of zero Tur\'an density $\ex(Q_n, C) = O(n^a2^n)$, for some $a<1$.
+After this paper was accepted for publication, Grebennikov and Marciano \cite{GM} proved that $C_{10}$ has positive Tur\'an density on the hypercube.\\

 We note that the bounds on extremal numbers for subdivisions we obtain could be improved using a more efficient embedding.
 In Appendix A, we recall a general approach introduced by Chung that might give better upper bounds for some $1$-subdivisions.
 Finally, by explicitly constructing partite embeddings of subdivisions, we came up with a quite symmetric way to embed vertices of a hypercube in a layer of a larger hypercube such that adjacent vertices are embedded into pairs of vertices at a fixed distance.
 As it might be of independent interest, we present this construction in Appendix B. \\